 It is also true in 2019 that with each additional link, the trust is inherited from its own website to the linking source.
 This means that your own trust decreases with every link — Google’s PageRank Algorithm is still valid today in 2019.

 So, what if you do not want to pass on the trust?

-Using this example above you can see that no link has been placed when referring to the SEMRush article.
+Using the example above you can see that no link has been placed when referring to the SEMRush article.
 This way, this article can’t be flagged by Google as far as it concerns backlinking: Google does not pay attention to the correct or incorrect use of a nofollow if you don’t use links at all.
 The disadvantage in this case is the user experience.
 If you don’t use links, you are taking away convenience.

 Not putting nofollow at all is just as damaging as putting nofollows all the time on links.

 The basic principle of the Internet and the breeding ground for search engines are links.
-It was already clear that Google would put an end to the nofollow game when the introduction of the nofollow attribute raised critical voices.
+It was already clear that Google would put an end to the nofollow game when the introduction of the nofollow attribute raised critical concerns.
 However, it took 10 years for nofollow to be abused by a critical mass of users and websites for Google to respond with an update.